 Henkel walked the audience through a simple example of ten firms with LEPs as noted above.
 The sample firms were low risk, except for three firms with PDs of 0.08, 0.5, and 0.35.
 The distribution of the loan loss over time was monotonically rising for the 0.08 PD firm, but showed a peak at Q2 for the riskiest firm (PD 0.5).
 It is instructive to drill down to see what items in the balance sheet give rise to the different time profiles of the net charge-offs.
 “It has to do with the assumptions around loss emergence,” Henkel explained.

 Modeling commercial real estate (CRE) loan exposures was the topic of the second example presented.
 This combines property forecasting methods with credit risk.
-The macroeconomic scenario consisting of GDP, unemployment rate, etc. was translated into national and local real-estate market factors such as vacancy rates and average rents in various geographic regions.
-The debt service coverage ratio (DSCR) is the main driver of the default rate; thus, the model must link the economic scenario with the DSCR and the net operating income (NOI).
+The macroeconomic scenario consisting of debt service coverage ratio (DSCR) is the main driver of the default rate; thus, the model must link the economic scenario with the DSCR and the net operating income (NOI).
 Future values of NOI related to the DSCR are calibrated to historical experience.

 Henkel contrasted a baseline study with the Fed’s 2014 Severely Adverse scenario.
 He showed how default risk was modeled using different forecast real estate variables while the loan was amortizing in both cases.
 The Severely Adverse case had default rates peaking in year 2, at about four times the baseline rate.
 Although default risk subsided in the four years following, the LGD remained high for all four years.
 The model confirmed experience: that recovery is hard-won. ª